Gaby Vaca-Flores, RDN, CLE, shares natural remedies for hot flashes to help you keep your cool.

 What are hot flashes?

-By definition, hot flashes are an intense feeling of sudden warmth, mostly in the upper body.
+Hot flashes are an intense feeling of sudden warmth, mostly in the upper body.
+They’re extremely common during perimenopause and in post-menopausal women.
 Hot flashes can cause sweating, blushing, and irritability.
-Also, they’re sometimes referred to as night sweats when they occur while sleeping.
+Some women may experience their heart racing or mood changes during a hot flash.
+Hot flashes are sometimes referred to as night sweats when they occur while sleeping.

-In any case, most research points to drops in estrogen levels as the leading culprit.
+Hormonal imbalances are the most common cause of hot flashes.
+Most research points to drops in estrogen levels, which happen during perimenopause, as the leading culprit.
+Estrogen receptors can be found in the area of the brain that controls a process called thermoregulation, or temperature regulation.
 When estrogen levels decrease, they trigger the hypothalamus (our internal thermostat) to overly react to changes in body temperature.

-Next, a 2015 study suggests that severe and frequent hot flashes can also be a result of ongoing stress.
+A 2015 study also suggests that severe and frequent hot flashes can be a result of ongoing stress.
 In addition, risk factors such as smoking and excess weight are noted for increasing the likelihood of hot flashes.

 Thankfully, there are valid natural, home remedies for hot flashes that actually work.
 Here are the best among them.

+Because hot flashes are connected with a natural decline in estrogen levels, a natural way to mirror estrogen in the body is by integrating phytoestrogens into your routine.
+Phytoestrogens are plant compounds that behave like estrogen in the body.
 Soy contains isoflavones, a plant-based compound belonging to the phytoestrogen family.
-In the body, phytoestrogens behave like estrogen.
 Essentially, soy isoflavones mimic estrogen by binding to the same cell receptors that estrogen normally would.

 In fact, an analysis of 15 randomized controlled trials found that phytoestrogens appear to lessen the frequency of hot flashes with minimal side effects.